leesga8/roboger/README.md

 Test: "It should find any number that includes the number 3 and replace with 'Won't you be my neighbor?'"
 Code: beepBoop(13);
 Expected Output: 0, 'Beep!, "Boop!', 'Won't you be my neighbor?', 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!', 'Boop!', 'Won't you be my neighbor?'

+Test: "It should display 'Please enter a number starting from 0.' if a negative number is entered"
+Code: beepBoop(-1);
+Expected Output: "Please enter a number starting from 0."